Old-Fashion Hamantaschen - with a modern tweak!

 Add eggs and continue beating until light and fluffy.
 Stir in oil, vanilla and orange juice.

-In a small mixing bowl, wisk together flour and baking powder.
+In a small mixing bowl, whisk together flour and baking powder.
 Stir dry mixture into the batter just long enough to form a stiff dough (if not stiff enough to roll out, add up to 1/2 cup additional flour).

 Divide dough in half, form each half into a ball and wrap in plastic wrap.
 Regrigerate for at least 1/2 hour, or overnight (my preference).